phonegap/phonegap-docs/docs/3-references/stockpile-app/6-results-part2.html.md

 		  infinite-scroll @infinite="onInfiniteScroll"
 		  :infinite-scroll-preloader="false">

  The above block:

      - Defines a page event handler called `onPageReinit` to call when the `reinit` event fires
      - Adds properties needed for [infinite scroll](https://framework7.io/docs/infinite-scroll.html) ability to the Results view and an event handler named `onInfiniteScroll` to call.

-2. Replace the `<f7-block inner />` with the following content block that will display the images array in a grid:
+2. Add this content block which will display the images array in a grid:

 		<f7-block v-if="results">
 		  <div class="grid">